Gabriel Milito: Coaching career

 Milito's first coaching experience was with the reserves team of Independiente.
 He resigned late into 2014, due to differences with the club's president Hugo Moyano.

 On 15 April 2015, Milito replaced Mauricio Pellegrino at the helm of Estudiantes, after being convinced by president Juan Sebastián Verón.
 Despite good results, he resigned at the end of the year.

 On 12 May 2016, Milito was re-appointed as Independiente manager, again in the place of Pellegrino.
 He signed an 18-month contract.

 Milito started his first coaching adventure outside Argentina on 9 August 2017, signing for two years with O'Higgins from the Chilean Primera División.
 He returned to Estudiantes on a three-year deal on 11 March 2019 but, one year later, after being ousted in the round of 64 of the Copa Argentina by lowly Deportivo Laferrere, he again resigned.

 In January 2021, Milito signed a three-year contract at Argentinos Juniors, replacing Diego Dabove who had moved to San Lorenzo.
 At the end of the 2022 season, having qualified for the Copa Libertadores, he extended his contract to 2027 but with a clause to cancel it.
 He unexpectedly used the option on 30 August 2023, after a 1–0 home loss to San Martín in the last 16 of the domestic cup.

 On 24 March 2024, Milito was announced as head coach of Brazilian club Atlético Mineiro, agreeing to a deal running until December 2025.
 He took charge ahead of the 2024 Campeonato Mineiro finals and led the team to the title with an aggregate 5–3 win over archrivals Cruzeiro.

 Milito also led Galo to the finals of both the 2024 Copa do Brasil and the 2024 Copa Libertadores, but lost both titles.
 On 4 December 2024, after a 12-winless match run, he was sacked.

 On 26 May 2025, Mexican club Guadalajara announced Milito as their new head coach.

 Personal life

-Milito's older brother, Diego, was also a footballer.
-A striker, he played with individual and team success for Inter Milan, and they both represented Real Zaragoza and the national team.
+Milito's older brother Diego was also a footballer.
+A striker, Diego played with individual and team success for Inter Milan, and they both represented Real Zaragoza and the national team.